Pandemic’s ripple effect on Sedgwick County’s judicial system, officials weigh in

 For the jail, the stoppage meant more inmates with no trial date.
 This helped lead the jail to be consistently at 100% capacity.

-Col. Schechter explained, “The inmates are under stress because they don’t know what’s go info to happen to their future they don’t where things are going to go or what’s going to happen so it places that added stress upon them and which increases stress for the staff.”
+“The inmates are under stress because they don’t know what’s go info to happen to their future they don’t where things are going to go or what’s going to happen, so it places that added stress upon them and which increases stress for the staff,” explained Col. Schechter.

 Kansas state law dictates if the jail is full, officers still have a job to do.